artsandmetaphysics/goodlifeodyssey/_documents/metamorphoses.md

 <p>while those spared drowning perish of starvation. <cite>(1.407–31)</cite></p>
 </blockquote>

-Jove stops the flood when he realizes the two remaining survivors devout.
+Jove stops the flood when he realizes the two human survivors are devout.
 After describing how the floods recede, Ovid recounts what Deucalian, the last man alive, says to his wife Pyrrha:

 <blockquote class="poetry">
 <p>“O sister, wife, and only woman left,</p>